simoninireland/epydemic/doc/process.rst

 Events are the code fragments that run as part of the simulation.
 The collection of events defined by a process form all the possible actions that the simulation will perform.
-Events can be given meaningful names, which don't affect the execution of the simulation.
+Events can be given meaningful names, which don't affect the execution of the simulation All these methods are simply helpers for the corresponding methods in :class:`Dynamics`.

 There are three broad classes of events. *Per-element* events occur with a probability on each element of a locis.
 This means that loci with more elements will generate a higher